Umarkhan42/EP/README.md

 # 4.Insert dummy data/values

-In the SQL tab, copy and paste the following SQL query to insert dummy data into the Employees table:
+Go back to the SQL tab, copy and paste the following SQL query to insert dummy data into the Employees table:

 # sql